csensemakers/desci-sense/app/README.md

 // install yarn here to use emulation and deploy scripts yarn install

-// the first time you need to do two things
+// the first time you need to do a few things inside the functions folder
-// 1) go into the functions folder and install the dependencies cd functions yarn install cd ..
+// 1) install the dependencies
+cd functions
+yarn install

 // 2) create the env.ts file by copying the env.sample.ts file and filling its values (ask maintainer) cp src/config/env.sample.ts src/config/env.ts

+// 3) build the functions
+yarn build
+cd ..

 // run the emulation script from the firebase folder yarn emulate

-// if you want to make changes to the server and load them in the emulator automatically build:watch the functions folder cd functions yarn build:watch
+// if you want to make changes to the server and load them in the emulator automatically use build:watch to build the functions cd functions yarn build:watch